konsumer/keyboard_at/README.md

-This is a USB HID keyboard-adapter for ESP32 running micropython.
+This is a USB HID keyboard-adapter for IBM AT that runs on ESP32 with micropython.

 # micropython setup